KevinvHelden/graduation_internship/docs/creating-new-components.md

 ### Use CSS Modules

 - Use CSS Modules, this will allow using short CSS class names and at the same time avoid conflicts.
+- Instead of using the CSS Modules package simply change the css file name.\
+  You can change the file name from Tablerow.css to Tablerow.module.css
 - Prefer CSS class selectors instead of element and `id` selectors.
 - Combine multiple class selectors when you need to override other styles.
 - Use `.root { }` class name for the root elements of your components.